 Questions about using Salesforce Flow?

 Let us know how you’re using Salesforce Flow in the comments section, or reach out to us with any questions.

 ©2022 The Spot.
 All Rights Reserved.

-The post An Introductory Guide to Salesforce Flow for Marketers appeared first on The Spot.
+The post Automation Facelift: Migrate Workflow Rules and Process Builder to Salesforce Flow appeared first on The Spot.